exanpe/exa-grails-plugins/exa-datatables/README.md

 Of course, this plugin provides a way to use all of existing features of DataTables.net.

-> The full DataTables jQuery plugin documentation is available here: [DataTables.net](https://www.datatables.net/).
+> The full documentation of the DataTables jQuery plugin is available here: [DataTables.net](https://www.datatables.net/).

 <p align="right"><a href="#Top">Top</a></p>
 <a name="configuration"></a>